Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride is in the country.
-Cycle along quiet roads surrounded by farmland into Chestertown, a historic colonial town on the Chester River.
-Once there, enjoy lunch on your own and explore the town.
-You have the option of taking a self-guided architectural tour by foot or by bike.
-Your leaders can provide you with a locally-produced map and brochure.
-After your exploration, cycle back to the inn or shuttle back with your leaders in the van.
+Today’s ride takes you along quiet country roads through scenic farmland en route to Chestertown, a historic colonial town on the Chester River.
+Upon arrival, enjoy lunch on your own and take time to explore.
+You may opt for a self-guided architectural tour—on foot or by bike—using a locally produced map and brochure provided by your trip leaders.
+After your visit, cycle back to the inn or return by van with your leaders.
+Today may also offer an additional independent ride for experienced cyclists; ask your trip leaders for details.

 Cumulative Distance Range: 19 — 33 miles